 Hunting on Private Property

-“Most sportsmen are ethical and respect private property, but when we do get reports of trespassing or private property damage we take them seriously,” said Tyler Turnipseed, Chief Game Warden for NDOW.
+“Most sportsmen are ethical and respect private property, but when we receive reports of trespassing or private property damage we take them seriously,” said Tyler Turnipseed, Chief Game Warden for NDOW.
 “We find that nearly all of these problems can be avoided if people use a little common sense while hunting or recreating outdoors.”

 The Nevada Department of Wildlife wants to remind everyone that hunting on someone else’s land is a privilege, not a right.
 Remember common courtesy can go a long way toward establishing good hunter-landowner relations in the future.
+Refer to NRS 207.200 for more information.

 Tips to use when hunting on private property: